smartnuance/saas-kit/README.md

 To start from an empty database (and test down migrations):

 > go run ./cmd/auth migrate -down

+Or if you messed the database up and want to start from scratch, you can reinit the database (**data will be lost!**):

+> go run ./cmd/dev deinit

+> go run ./cmd/dev init

 Just migrate service without running it afterwards: